-Common fennel, also known as sweet fennel, Florence fennel and finocchio, is one of several fennel varieties and has a thick, bulbous, white stalk with wispy, bright-green leaves that bloom with tiny, aromatic, yellow flowers that attract many other pollinators, including honeybees, bumblebees and various species of flies, wasps and beetles.
+Common fennel, also known as sweet fennel, Florence fennel and finocchio, is one of several fennel species with a thick, bulbous, white stalk and wispy, bright-green leaves.
+Plants bloom with tiny, aromatic, yellow flowers that attract many other pollinators, including honeybees, bumblebees and various species of flies, wasps and beetles.

 Attracting beneficial insects to your garden is just one reason for planting fennel.
 All parts of the plant are edible and have a mild, licorice-like flavor.
 The leaves are a favorite in salads, and fennel bulbs can be enjoyed raw, steamed or boiled.
 Besides that, it's a decorative plant that reaches a height of 4 to 6 feet and adds character to any garden.
 The seeds are medicinal as well as delicious.

 Fennel is a DIY dream — an easy-to-grow, low-maintenance plant that loves full sun and moderately moist soil.
-It won't survive cold winters, and gardeners in northern climates often grow it as an annual.
+It won't survive cold winters in some climates, and gardeners in northern climates often grow it as an annual.
 Fennel isn't native to North America, but having been established in the sunny grasslands it prefers, it outperforms many native species.
 While not every state considers it invasive as California does, it's definitely an aggressive grower.

 Best Uses for Fennel